 Thank you for contacting me.

-I recommend you have a written statement explaining what the co-op will do and what you will not do for the ICs.
+I recommend you have a written statement explaining what the co-op will do and what it will not do for the teachers.
 Have each teacher sign it.
 Call it a Memorandum of Understanding (MOU).
 MOU’s are not legally binding and do not involve an exchange of money.
 They are different from a contract in that way.
+There is a sample MoU in my book Paying Workers in a Homeschool Organization.

 Be careful about too much negotiating with the teachers.
 You don’t want to give the appearance that they are working for your co-op.
-You could certainly tell them a typical fee that parents would be willing to pay, but ICs are supposed to bear the risk of doing business which includes setting their price.
+You could certainly tell them a typical fee that parents would be willing to pay, but the teachers should setting their price.
 In other words, help them by offering a suggested range of fees, but do not dictate what they can charge.
+Stay out of the financial arrangements between the parents and the teachers.

 You may also find these two podcasts helpful: